zvdy/arch-gruvbox-dotfiles/README.md

 This repository contains my [Arch Linux](https://archlinux.org/) Gruvbox-themed setup and the software I use daily.
 It aims to provide a simple, minimal, and visually appealing workflow and environment.

+## Wallpapers

+All my Gruvbox themed wallpapers are available in [docs/WALLPAPERS.md](docs/WALLPAPERS.md).

 ## General

 ![General](images/general.png)